Matt Whatley (footballer): Senior

 Despite interest from Cardiff, Whatley signed for Neath FC of the Welsh Premier League in July 2011.
 He also spit time during the 2011/12 season with Carmarthen Town, also of the Premier League.
 In total, he made 7 appearances for Carmarthen.
 For the next two seasons, Whatley plied his trade in the third division of Swedish football, the Division 1 Norra.
 He made 19 appearances and scored 1 goal for AFC United during the 2013 season before making 8 appearances for Syrianska IK in 2014.

 For the 2015 season, Whatley signed for UMF Selfoss of the 1. deild karla, the second tier of the Icelandic football league system.
 He played every minute of all 22 league matches for the club over the season.
 Following his season with Selfoss, he was named the club's Player of the Year.

 In July 2016, Whatley returned to Wales by signing for Port Talbot Town.
 Whatley signed for Tulsa Roughnecks FC of the United Soccer League in March 2016.

 International

-Whatley represented Wales at the youth level, including as part of the squad for the Tri-Nations Cup in Dublin.
+Whatley represented Wales at youth level, including as part of the squad for the Tri-Nations Cup in Dublin.
 He represented Wales at the Under-18 level against New Zealand, Scotland, Ireland, and England.